 “Just because it’s complicated, just because you think you can’t ever know everything about another person, it doesn’t mean you can’t try.”

-Overall, the book was okay.
-The emails and such that were used to comprise the novel made it more interesting, and the writing was quite good.
-At first, I liked Bernadette Fox.
-I kind of looked at her through the perspective of my own experience with agoraphobia and as you probably remember from my Under Rose-Tainted Skies review, I really like when I can connect to a character like that.
+Overall, this book was just okay for me.
+The emails and such that were used to make up the novel made it interesting and the writing was quite good.
+Originally, I liked Bernadette.
+I kind of looked at her through the perspective of my own experiences with agoraphobia and as you might remember from my Under Rose-Tainted Skies review, I really like when I can connect to a character in that way.
 But Bernadette was kind of awful?
-She kept putting down every other woman around her, aside from her daughter whom she viewed as a saint.
-The fact that she thought she was too good or whatever to hang out with the other school moms was kinda annoying.
+She put down every woman around her, aside from her daughter who she viewed as a saint that could do no wrong.
+The fact that she was thought she was too good or whatever to hang with the other school mums was kind of annoying.

-There’s not really much else I want to say about this one.
-There wasn’t any huge reason I hated it, I just didn’t find it as interesting as everyone else seems to have found it.
-Maybe it’s just a me thing?
-I don’t know.
-But I won’t be re-reading this one, that’s for certain.
+There’s really not much else I want to say about this one.
+There wasn’t any huge reason why I disliked it, other than that I just didn’t find it as great as everyone else has seemed to.
+Different strokes for different folks, I guess!
+But I won’t be re-reading this one, that’s for sure.

 Have you read this?
 Did you like it?